darksideoftheshmoo/VCellID-linux/README.md

 The cellID developers ([link to publication](http://dx.doi.org/10.1002/0471142727.mb1418s100)).
 The original source can be found at sourceforge ([link](https://sourceforge.net/projects/cell-id/)).

-## Download Source
+## Download all Sources
+The files herein are sufficient to build VCellID.
+Additionally, the sourceforge repo has sources for CellID, VCellID, the VCellID ImageJ plugin, RCell, and others.
-Use the provided script to download the entire contents of the Sourceforge repo.
+Use the provided script to download the entire contents of the Sourceforge repo if it pleases you:

 `sourceforge-file-downloader.sh cell-id`

 ## Dependencies